 Takeaway

 Controlling verticillium wilt disease naturally requires a varied approach.
-This has to do with prevention, soil health, and biological controls.
+This concerns prevention, soil health, and biological control.

 By mixing these strategies, gardeners and farmers can reduce the incidence and impact of this disease.